Beliavsky/Fortran-Tools/README.md

 [command_args](http://flibs.sourceforge.net/command_args.html): automatically handles the command-line arguments that are passed to the program, by Arjen Markus

-[f-clap](https://gitlab.com/bwearley/f-clap): Fortran Command Line Argument Parser, by Brian Earley
+[f-clap](https://gitlab.com/bwearley/f-clap): Fortran Command Line Argument Parser, by Brian Earley.
+It supports positional arguments, short switches, and long switches.

 [f90getopt](https://github.com/haniibrahim/f90getopt): getopt()- and getopt_long()-like functionality (similar to the C-functions) for Fortran 90, by Hani Andreas Ibrahim, based on code by Mark Gates